siran/writing/_posts/2024-01-11-how-to-write-articles-in-markdown-for-substack-and-medium-using-github-pages-atom-rss-feeds.md

 ## If development stops means there are no more developers
 Development never stops.

-Next I plan to implement Staticman, to allow for version-controlled comments for my articles.
+Next I plan to implement [Staticman](https://staticman.net/), to allow for version-controlled comments for my articles.

 Also it looks appealing to write a simple script to automate the article timestamping.
+Also, probably, another script to automate the canonical URL update for the articles posted in Github.

 ---